gustavoTelles16/gustavoTelles16/README.md

 ###

-<p align="left">- Certificate in the Technical Course of Systems Development by Etec de Taboão da Serra<br>- Student of Colégio Terra Brasilis (3rd grade of High School)<br><br>Here I share some projects that you can take advantage of to learn more about programming!</p>
+<p align="left">- Certificate in the Technical Course of Systems Development by Etec de Taboão da Serra<br>- Complete high school at Colégio Terra Brasilis<br><br>Here I share some projects that you can take advantage of to learn more about programming!</p>

 ###